 By default, the presentation jumps to the next slide immediately when the current slide ends thanks to the Auto Advance option.
-You can find this option in the Properties pane of a slide > General.
+You can find this option in the Transition tab or Properties pane of a slide > General section.

-You can disable this option and use actions, such as Continue Presentation, Go Forward, and Go to Slide, to advance slides.
+You can disable this option and use actions, such as Continue Presentation, Go Forward, or Go to Slide to advance slides.